Sections in this article

 - It’s been tested and validated by at least someone from Ledger Customer Success Team

-- The application is compatible with a GUI companion app (CLI is not enough)
+- The application is compatible with a wallet app with a GUI (a CLI is not enough)

 - Ledger is ready to communicate officially about the app release (tweet, blogpost, website page update)